lzhengwei/c-sharp_favorite-file/README.md

 2、C# listview usage indlude add item、icon and right mouse click show contextmenu.

 Here just simply introduce some key function at this program.

+Future work, Make file could change location in screen and add icon in contextmenu.

 If you want learn more about all project work or other problems, could send E-mail to contact me.